Intel-bigdata/recsys2022_intel_submission/README.md

 ## LICENSE

-This project is under MIT License
+This project is under MIT License.

 ## Third Party Claim